 I studied at the University of Mainz and majored in English, General and Comparative Linguistics and French.
 Since 2005, I've

 been a teacher for German.
-For the last 6 years, I've worked for the Goethe Institute in Frankfurt
+Until 2017, I worked for the Goethe Institute in Frankfurt.

 To me, not only tolerance and intercultural understanding are very important, but also working with people of different ages.
 I led workshops with young students themed around "open minded thinking regarding different cultures".
 Two of my favorite movies are "Black Driver / Schwarzfahrer" and "Almanya".
 I love my job and I enjoy working with people from all over the world.
 I am calm and patient and I'm willing to explain things ten times.